CQCL/pytket-docs/docs/manual/manual_circuit.md

 To remove an operation, one can replace it with an empty circuit.

-To add a control to an operation, one can add the original operation as a {py:class}`~pytket.circuit.CircBox` with one unused qubit, and subtitute it with a {py:class}`~pytket.circuit.QControlBox`.
+To add a control to an operation, one can add the original operation as a {py:class}`~pytket.circuit.CircBox` with one unused qubit, and substitute it with a {py:class}`~pytket.circuit.QControlBox`.

 ```{code-cell} ipython3